Swarit31/Swarit31.github.io/Projects.md

  - Based on the result among materials Titanium and Step geometry were optimum but due to manufacturing constraints Aluminum and Cone geometry preferred which were very close in performance.
 Further 3 cone geometries were studied based on output diameter for holding the tool in UEDM process.

 ## Computational analysis of effect of pore-size on mechanical performance of micro-porous structures [click here](https://drive.google.com/file/d/1_CSoilOd6hTPmAvil--rAIoIfgCO7Svj/view?usp=sharing)
+- Investigated the mechanical behavior of micro-porous structures to understand the effect of pore size on material performance, with a hypothesis that thickness of parts inside the porous metals have effects on their strength.
+- Reviewed literature on manufacturing methods for porous materials.
+Designed various micro-porous geometries in SolidWorks for comparison.
+Conducted tensile, compression and bending simulations using ANSYS to evaluate mechanical properties.
+Analyzed simulation data to assess the influence of pore size strength and stiffness
+- We identified trends in mechanical performance relative to pore size and geometry.
+Smaller porous metals performed better proving they can be subjected to larger compressions, deformation due to larger thickness in the connecting parts.
+Provided insights to guide material selection and design and manufacturing methods for porous structural components.

 ## Integrated solar house design with sun-tracker, thermal and P-V systems [click here](https://drive.google.com/file/d/1Nabl_DU8NlQCB60O135zJ-6mBIHn8P1U/view?usp=sharing)
 ## Testing and Analysis of Human Femur Bone at Head Portion - B.E.
 Thesis [click here](https://drive.google.com/file/d/1Nabl_DU8NlQCB60O135zJ-6mBIHn8P1U/view?usp=sharing)